Life of the Party (Kanye West and André 3000 song)

+It was initially released as an exclusive to the Donda Stem Player in October 2021, but was later released to streaming services on November of the same year through the deluxe version of Donda.
+An accompanying single release of "Life of the Party" was released along with the deluxe, containing the uncensored version of André 3000's verse.
+Upon its release, the single charted at number 13 on the US Billboard Bubbling Under Hot 100 chart, and peaked at number 3 on both the Hot Christian Songs and Gospel Songs charts.
+It also charted in Ireland, New Zealand, and South Africa.
+A music video was later released on the 8th of May, 2022.

-Background
+Background and leak

 On July 16, 2021, rapper Consequence posted a video to Instagram of West in the studio with Tyler, the Creator, with a snippet of "Life of the Party" being played.
-On July 18, the original version of the song (which did not include any vocals from André 3000) was previewed at a private listening event in Las Vegas.
+On July 18, the original version of the song recorded earlier that year (which did not include any vocals from André 3000) was previewed at a private listening event in Las Vegas.
 West played the song for German news outlet Bild in Berlin on September 2, stating that a video shoot was planned and that he wanted to release it soon.